Gonzaleski/Smart-Watering-System/README.md

 ### **MATLAB Visualizations**
 ThingSpeak integrates MATLAB for advanced data visualization and analysis.
 Two MATLAB scripts are used for this project:

-1. **Scatter Plot:** Visualizes the relationship between soil moisture and valve duration.
+1. `scripts/soil_moisture_vs_valve_duration.m`: Visualizes the relationship between soil moisture and valve duration.
-2. **KDE Heatmap:** Displays the kernel density estimation for temperature and humidity, revealing key environmental patterns.
+2. `scripts/humidity_vs_temperature.m`: Displays the kernel density estimation for temperature and humidity, revealing key environmental patterns.

 ### **Widgets for Real-Time Monitoring**
 A **gauge widget** is configured to track soil moisture levels at a glance, with states represented as: